bodkan/ibdmix-dating/dating_tracts.md

 ![](dating_tracts_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-**Note:** The stricted the minimum length cutoff, the higher the RMSE of a fit against the real data, and this is worse the younger the sample is.
+**Note:** The stricter the minimum length cutoff, the higher the RMSE of a fit against the real data, and this is worse the younger the sample is.
 This is because young samples have the highest proportion of very short tracts (and very few longer tracts), so the exponential decay data